DaniMSGit/Java-Mario-Qlearning/README.md

-# Controller for the Super Mario videogame using the Q-learning algorithm..
+# Controller for the Super Mario AI game using the Q-learning algorithm.

 An action controller for the Super Mario AI videogame has been developed using the Q-learning reinforcement learning algorithm.
 The application allows to train the controller and then put it to the test.